dracolim/AIProject/README.md

 </p>

 ### Meet Potter the Chatbot
-Potter is a compassionate and helpful telegram chatbot designed to serve as a friendly assistant, offering invaluable support to migrant workers as they adapt to life in Singapore.
-With a wealth of knowledge and resources at its virtual fingertips, Potter excels at providing migrant workers with essential information on a wide range of topics, from medical health coverage to general inquiries.
-Whether it's addressing healthcare concerns or answering everyday questions, Potter is committed to guiding and assisting migrant workers on their journey in Singapore.
+Potter is a compassionate and helpful telegram chatbot designed to serve as a friendly assistant, offering invaluable support to Healthserve's volunteers to help migrant workesr adapt to life in Singapore.
+With a wealth of knowledge and resources at its virtual fingertips, Potter excels at providing volunteers with essential information on a wide range of topics, from medical health coverage to general inquiries.
+Whether it's addressing healthcare concerns or answering everyday questions, Potter is committed to guiding and assisting volunteers in supporting migrant workers on their journey in Singapore.

 ## Run Application
 **To use the bot**